imreyesjorge/clean-polybar/README.md

 ## Installation

-> I'm working on a *bash-script* to to this process automatically.
+> The `install.sh` do all of the steps automatically.

 The installation process is simple, just follow this steps: